 Written by Rich Forestano Saturday, 31 August 2013 00:00

-Currently, among U.S. states, only New York and North Carolina prosecute children as adults starting at 16 years old.
-The Raise The Age Campaign, an advocacy group calling on the state to change the age, has garnered support from local officials to press Governor Andrew Cuomo to take action.
+A group of advocates gathered on the steps of the Nassau County Supreme Court last week to urge state officials to the raise the age a youngster can be tried as an adult.
+The Raise The Age Campaign, an advocacy group calling on the state to change the age, has garnered support from local officials to call on Governor Andrew Cuomo to take action.

-According to Raise The Age, the Schuyler Center for Analysis and Advocacy reports some 50,000 youths ages 16 and 17 are arrested and tried as adults in criminal court each year—the vast majority for minor crimes (74.4 percent are misdemeanors).
+According to the Raise The Age Campaign, referencing a report by the Schuyler Center for Analysis and Advocacy, some 50,000 16-and 17-year-olds are arrested and tried as adults in criminal court each year—the vast majority are minor crimes (74.4 percent are misdemeanors.)

-Nassau County District Attorney Kathleen Rice supports the concept broadly according to a spokesperson, as long as it follows the legislative process.
-She spoke Tuesday on the law’s effects on developing youth.
+Nassau County District Attorney Kathleen Rice supports “the concept broadly” according to a spokesperson, as long as it follows the legislative process.
+She spoke Tuesday on how the laws affect young, developing youth.

-A study from the National Campaign to Reform State Juvenile Justice Systems says that around 80 percent of youth released from adult prisons re-offend, and they are more likely to commit more serious crimes.
+A study from the National Campaign to Reform State Juvenile Justice Systems says young people are 33.7 percent more likely to be re-arrested for a violent crime than youth retained in the juvenile justice system.
+The study also suggests that around 80 percent of youth released from adult prisons reoffend and are more likely to commit more serious crimes.

 Angelo Pinto, a Raise The Age Campaign organizer from the Correctional Association of New York, said children as young as 13 can be convicted of certain crimes as adults in the state.
 He’s focused on the process of a young mind witnessing the incarceration process and how it possibly damages them emotionally.

-“What [the age law] means in New York State is that young children can be housed in adult jails,” said Pinto.
-“The harsh realities of what happens to youths that are housed in adult jails and facilities are mind-boggling.
+“What that means in New York State is that young children can be housed in adult jails,” said Pinto.
+“The harsh realities of what happens to youths that are housed in adult jails and facilities are tremendous.
 Physical violence, suicide or sexual violence and of course the trauma of going through incarceration.”

 Thursday, 05 December 2013 00:00